ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/azure-cosmos.md

 ## Azure Cosmos DB

-[Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is the database service available in Microsoft Azure.
+[Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is the database service available in Microsoft Azure, with some [compatibility with MongoDB](https://www.mongodb.com/cloud/atlas/compare).

 Once registered, the MongoDB credentials are shown.